Faculty Learning Communities

 A faculty learning community is a cross-disciplinary group of faculty who work together over an extended period of time to explore a specific topic related to their professional teaching practice.
 In this supportive environment, faculty explore best practices, engage in deep discussion about the topic and then share their work with the faculty community at large so as to support their colleagues in this area.

-2025 Faculty Learning Community Application Details:
+Fall 2025 Faculty Learning Community Application Details:

-Faculty in this learning community will explore the following questions:
+Participants in this learning community will:

-Throughout the semester, faculty will develop an actionable plan for implementing learning activities and assignments that integrate advanced digital methods and tools aligned with learning goals.
-Regular meetings include readings, discussions, collaborative working sessions, and hands-on workshops.
-Participants in the faculty learning community will decide how best to use the expertise they gain to support the Temple faculty community at large.
+Regular meetings will include readings, discussions, collaborative working sessions, and hands-on workshops.
+The faculty learning community will decide as a group how best to use the expertise they gain in order to support the Temple faculty community at large.

 Facilitators: